 Use the global selector for interactive control of your annotations.
 This can be useful when, for example, you're troubleshooting an issue and you want to see only problem annotations on your charts.
 In this case, you could select your problems annotation and hide your other annotations.

 The global selector is a section of controls labeled Annotations that you can display in the upper-left corner of the dashboard, directly under the dashboard name.
+It's shown only when at least one annotation exists on the dashboard.

 The global selector has two menus: